Co-Parenting With A Narcissistic Person? Exploring Signs And Navigating Challenges

 Signs of narcissism may show up during parenting in behaviors like using your child to “score points,” refusing to be agreeable for the sake of your children, disrupting your children’s routines or appointments, and not agreeing to custody or other parenting arrangements.

-For example, a narcissist co-parent may have a difficult time allowing their child to spend time with the other parent without conflict, perhaps escalating minor inconveniences (or inventing them) and focusing on perceived slights while blaming you.
+For example, a narcissist co-parent may become possessive and controlling, and may have a difficult time allowing their child to spend time with the other parent without conflict, perhaps escalating minor inconveniences (or inventing them) and focusing on perceived slights while blaming you.
 They may also try to intrude on your time with your child by creating problems, calling, texting, or insisting that they join in activities.

 In cases of abuse, the court will often order the non-abusing parent sole custody.
 However, in other cases, it may be necessary to interact with the co-parent on a semi-regular basis.
 In this case, you can use various strategies to protect your child’s self-esteem and your mental health.